brrd/abricotine/docs/installation-and-usage.md

 ### Packaging

-Run `$ npm run packager` from the built project to package the app for your os.
+Run `$ npm run dist` from the built project to package the app for your os.
 Packages are created in the `dist` directory.

 Once packages are built you can use the following commands:

 * `$ npm run winsetup`: create Windows installer.
 * `$ npm run deb`: create a Debian package.

-#### Packaging for another os

-If you need to target another platform or arch, your can use `$ npm run packager -- -p <platform> -a <arch>`.
-See `$ npm run packager -- --help` for more information about allowed parameters.